 If you are unable to control your use of a substance (or an addictive behaviour), rehabilitation is strongly recommended.
-We offer group therapy and individualised programmes, to help you take this extremely difficult step.
+We offer group therapy and individualised programmes, all conducted in French, to help you take this extremely difficult step.
 If you have any specific queries, we can invite you and those close to you to an information meeting.
 If you are unable to travel to the clinic, our therapists are available to answer questions by phone.
 These conversations are key to a successful start to any therapeutic relationship.
 All conversations are treated with full confidentiality and can be conducted in complete anonymity, should you prefer.

 During your stay, in addition to treating your dependence, you will be offered a wide range of other treatments, from learning about a healthy lifestyle to specialist medical and psychological assessments.

 Close friends/family are welcome to visit us for information meetings.
 Once you have completed your stay, you and those close to you benefit from outpatient support.
 This takes the form of either weekly meetings, if you are able to travel to the clinic on a weekly basis, over a period of eleven months, or three 3-day stays at the clinic.